 After you provide the service, give them a call or send a notice and ask if they are happy with your service.
-Get them to provide you with a testimonial that you can use on your social media pages to encourage others to use your side hustle.
-There are laws that regulate how you use these testimonials, so be sure to read this post on using testimonials in advertising.
+Then, get them to provide you with a testimonial that you can use on your social media pages to encourage others to use your side hustle.
+Be warned, there are laws that regulate how you use these testimonials, so be sure to read this post on using testimonials in advertising.

 Keep a list of services your customers ask for and decide if they are worth adding to the base service you offer or perhaps should be on a list of “extra services” you can provide.
-Keep in mind that you can always contact them again for regular service or one off extras.
+Indeed, you can always contact them again for regular service or one off extras.

 If your cleaning side hustle turns out to be more popular than anticipated, this may be the perfect time for you to consider turning your side hustle of cleaning houses for money into a professional business.
 Use our blueprint for how to start a house cleaning business with no experience with the Business-in-a-Box or check out the Premium House Cleaning Success System.

 To do something ‘under the table’ typically means operating a cash business that avoids paying taxes.
 Indeed, those starting a cleaning side hustle often do so ‘under the table’.
 They accept cash for cleaning services, and don’t report that income to the IRS.
 Instead, they simply pocket the money and pretend (for the purposes of the federal and state government) like the transaction never happened.

 Cleaning houses under the table is a popular method for many seeking to boost their income.